eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Operational experience with Linux operating system internals, filesystems, disk/storage technologies and networking
 	- Experience with scripting languages (e.g. shell script)
 	- Experience with capacity planning for web scale systems
 + skill set:
+	- data expertise:
+		* manage data pipelines
+			+ Spark
+			+ Flink
+		* data lakes and data warehouses
+			+ Snowflake
+			+ Hive
+		* authored queries
+			+ SQL
+		* used workflow management
+			+ Airflow
+			+ Luigi
+		* maintain data infrastructure to support these
++ skill set:
+	- On the Blaize AI Studio Team, we don't just model data, we build and help assemble custom datasets, manage production edge and cloud deployments, and identify production issues.
+We are looking for someone to help us continue our evolution and who can work with small amounts of imperfect data and generate reliable results.
+ 	- Our Deep Learning Research Engineer will be working both independently and with a wide range of people at Blaize.
+We are looking for a set of skills including strong AI/ML experience with practical and use-able software engineering practices and languages (git, docker, Java and/or C++, Python).
+You should have been involved in at least 1 or more projects reaching production state.
+ 	- Co-Ownership of an entire Deep Learning (DL) project(s).
+ 	- Working with Executive and Product leadership to evolve and define roadmap.
+ 	- Identifying what kind of data and how much data to generate to get desired results.
+ 	- Adding to Blaize AI Studio's state-of-the-art (SOTA) toolbox.
+ 	- Using small datasets to generate impressive results.
+ 	- Relentlessly staying on top of the state of the art in computer vision and related areas.
+ 	- Bachlor’s degree in Applied Science/Mathematics or Engineering
+ 	- 4 years of relevant experience or an equivalent combination of experience and education.
+ 	- Leadership positions external from AI/ML.
+ 	- Awareness of software engineering best practices with hands-on experience (Java, C++, Python).
+ 	- Cloud (Azure, H2O, AWS, etc) production model management experience.
+ 	- Experience with data preparation or end-to-end AI-based application building.
+ 	- Experience publishing patents or peer-reviewed papers.
+ 	- Taken an existing model and increased performance through a variety of methods such as:
+		* pruning
+		* quantization
+		* finetuning
+		* retraining
+		* runtime environments
+	- Worked with PyTorch and/or Tensorflow for development, ONNX or C++ for deployment
+	- Implemented state of the art papers.
+	- Deployed a model with aggressive inference speed requirements.
++ skill set:
 	- Experience with automation tools and configuration-as-code (CloudFormation, Ansible, Puppet, Chef, Vagrant, etc.)
 	- Experience working with either AWS or GCP services such as compute, databases, VPCs, networking, permissioning and storage